openswarm-eu/bifrost-openswarm-scenarios/README.md

 ![GridSensorPlacement_06](./images/GridSensorPlacement_06.JPG)

-Up next is to add the ‘Grid Sensor’ component to the node.
-To do this, select it from the Build menu and place it on the previously created ‘intermediate nodes’ in the power grid layer:
+Up next is to add the `Grid Sensor` component to the node.
+To do this, select it from the Build menu and place it on the previously created "intermediate nodes" in the power grid layer:

 ![GridSensorPlacement_09](./images/GridSensorPlacement_09.JPG)